Nondisclosure Agreement for Product Design

 An NDA ensures the recipient is free to disclose details and how the product's development is progressing with the patenting or licensing divisions while still protecting the disclosing party's confidential information.

-The timeframe of an NDA will be effective as set forth in the agreement, which is commonly the date it is signed.
+The timeframe of an NDA will be effective as outlined in the agreement, which is commonly the date it is signed.
 There are different options regarding how long an NDA will remain in effect.
 The agreement may specify a length of time, such as six years from the effective date.
 An agreement can be designed to expire at the end of the project's completion, or you may choose to hold the recipient to secrecy indefinitely.

 What Steps Are Taken to Create an NDA?

 Creating a new product development, also known as an NPD, can involve a great deal of time.
 There are multiple steps required and the entire process demands confidentiality.
 Even after the product is commercially available, the designer can still be in the process of NPD.
 Idea generation, concept testing, screening, marketability, metric monitoring, commercialization, and post commercialization are all part of the NPD steps to be taken.
 While NDAs are necessary at various times, each step does not require an NDA.

 When deciding if an NDA is needed, there are two basic questions to ask yourself:

 - Can the concept be thoroughly explained and described without revealing specifics?

 - Are you starting off on the wrong foot?

 If you feel like you can provide necessary information safely, you may opt to wait until product execution begins before requesting an NDA.
 To ensure an NDA request will not be taken as a trust issue, consider appropriate timing in the product development process.